Welcome, Guest.

 I'm back!

 What a blast!
-I have a renewed respect for all you sawmillers out there, my body aches!!!
-Ya dats a good one!
+I have a renewed respect for all you sawmillers out there, my body aches!!! :D

 We left home at 6am Saturday morning, drove about 2 hours to the farm and 5 minutes through a slippery track to get to our milling site.
 We didn't get home until 8.30pm Sunday night!